liblava/liblava/DOCS.md

 }
 ```

-This is how to initialize `lava::frame` with command line arguments.
+This is how to initialize `lava frame` with command line arguments.

 #### 2. run loop